dswd/vpncloud/vpncloud.md

 To avoid the cubic growth of management traffic, nodes should at a certain network size start sending partial peer lists instead of the full list.
 A reasonable number would be the square root of the number of peers.
-The subsets can be selected using round robin (making sure all peers eventually receive all information) or randomly.
+The subsets should be selected randomly.

 Nodes should remove peers from their peer list after a certain period of inactivity or when receiving a **closing message**.
 Before shutting down, nodes